-TREASURER: JEWEL MOLLET
+SECRETARY: JEWEL MOLLET

-Joining WSS has shown me all the different ways in which I could find my true path in life.
+After joining WSS, I was able to get opportunities in volunteering, shadowing opportunities, and even got a position in a research lab.
+This organization has shown me all the different ways in which I could find my true path in life.
 I’ve met so many inspiring women that have shown me that even though it seems like everyone has it together, it’s okay to still be confused and unsure when it comes to certain decisions in life.
 Never in a million years would I have been able to find out about the numerous possibilities I put forth for myself without the help of WSS and all the inspiring women in it.
 Aside from the networking and advice I’ve gained, I’ve found more self growth in the past 2 years of my life than I have in my entire life together.
 This growth stems directly from having such an amazing support system I found in WSS!

-EVENTS SCHEDULE COORDINATOR: NATALIE MOGHADAM
+EVENTS COORDINATOR: NATALIE MOGHADAM

-COMMUNICATIONS COORDINATOR: CHRISTINE GOTTHARDT
+COMMUNICATIONS COORDINATOR: JESSICA OCTAVIO

 FACULTY SPONSOR: REBECCA LEWISON, PHD